bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-b/supportedoses.rst

 -  Debian.org does not include the libfastlz compression library and therefore the Bareos (Debian.org) packages do not offer the fileset options                :option:`compression=LZFAST`,                :option:`compression=LZ4` and                :option:`compression=LZ4HC`.

--  Debian.org prefers that Bareos (Debian.org) is linked against GnuTLS instead of OpenSSL.
-Therefore, the Bareos (Debian.org) package only support :ref:`section-TransportEncryption` but no :ref:`DataEncryption`.

 -  Debian.org does not include the **bareos-webui** package.

 Mac OS X